This a new section in my old web site “pannaturalysaludable.com” in the Spanish language.

 Encouraged by that happy circumstance I started sharing my bread with my Canadian friends and neighbours as well with the same results.

 It was no ease job to get to this point were I am now.
 I had to go thru trial and error and many disappointments and money loss.
-I started this project in April this year, but only could start baking regularly in the first days of August.

 At this point I have to express my deep gratitude to a few people who helped me make this possible: In first place to Ron and Riny Zweers who allowed me to use their facilities in “Riny’s Bakery Cafe” and then to Wendy Spence, from the Dorchester SignPost who got enthusiastic with my project and made it public through the newspaper.